5 Must-See Works At The New Yayoi Kusama Show

 Beginning with paintings from the 1950s, the exhibition traces the development of her key motifs and exploration of colour, form and space.
 Along the way, it highlights her forays into sculpture, collage, performance and video, before culminating in a series of spectacular installations and large-scale paintings that transform our galleries and public spaces.

-Click through below for a preview of our five favourite works from the show—they are not to be missed!
+Click through below for a preview of our five favourite works from the show:

 This story originally appeared on the Artling.
 Visit for the latest art and design news, and keep up to date on Asia's best galleries and artists.